 Construction activities could potentially affect water quality as a result of erosion of sediment.
 In addition, leaks from construction equipment; accidental spills of fuel, oil, or hazardous liquids used for equipment maintenance; and accidental spills of construction materials are all potential sources of pollutants that could degrade water quality during construction.
 If not properly addressed, construction impacts on water quality could be particularly severe because extensive grading of a large area would be required.
 For residential development projects, the most common source of pollutants with a potential to degrade surface water quality is the automobile, which deposits oil and grease, fuel residues, heavy metals (e.g. lead, copper, cadmium, and zinc), tire particles, and other pollutants onto roadways and parking areas.
 Other common suburban pollutants that contribute to surface water pollution include pesticides, herbicides, and fertilizers from landscaping; organic debris (e.g. grass, leaves); weathered paint; eroded metals from painted and unpainted surfaces; organic compounds (e.g., cleaners, solvents, adhesives, etc.); nutrients; bacteria and viruses; and sediments.
 These contaminants can be washed by stormwater runoff into surface waterways, degrading water quality.
-The project site slopes towards Capitola Drive which has existing stormdrain facilities and there are no adjacent streams or rivers.
+The project site slopes towards Napa River and stormwater likely exits the site in the direction of the river.
 There are no topographic depressions or low area on the project site that collect stormwater runoff.
-While the project will introduce new impervious surfaces (such as roadways, roofs, and driveways) which will change the rate of absorption of drainage and surface water run-off; the amounts of impervious surfaces are not substantial in area and changes in absorption and run-off will be insignificant because the project will be served by the new storm drain system to be built as a part of the project.
+Per calculations provided by the applicant, the project does not increase the peak flow contributing to the stormwater system and the impacts of the proposed project are less than significant.
+While the project will introduce new impervious surfaces (such as vehicle parking, roofs, and driveways) which will change the rate of absorption of drainage and surface water run-off; the amounts of impervious surfaces are not substantial in area and changes in absorption and run-off will be insignificant.
 The project also proposes to include pervious surfaces that would reduce the amount of runoff entering the storm drain system.
-The applicant's engineer has prepared a preliminary grading and drainage plan which has been reviewed and approved by the City.
-Stormwater will be run through vegetated swales to remove pollutants prior entering a detention facility underneath the courtyard. mitigation measures for erosion control and compliance with National Pollution Discharge Elimination System requirements (NPDES) would mitigate temporary and long-term water quality impacts to a level of insignificance.
+Stormwater will be run through vegetated Bioretention facilities to remove pollutants prior to being discharged into the existing storm drain system.
+Standard mitigation measures for erosion control and compliance with National Pollution Discharge Elimination System requirements (NPDES) would mitigate temporary and long-term water quality impacts to a level of insignificance.